 Migraine surgery reduces the irritation and compression, either by correcting the tissue surrounding the nerves or by blocking the pain signals.

-There are two basic types of surgical treatment for migraine: nerve release and pain blocking.
+There are different surgical treatments for migraine: nerve release and pain blocking.

 The tissue surrounding a nerve—the muscle, fat, or other structures—can impinge or compress the nerve and trigger migraine pain.
 Since a number of different nerves can be triggers, there are several different types of corrective surgeries.
-The surgery that will work for you depends on the location of your personal triggers.
+The surgery that will work for you depends on the location of your personal triggers and pain.

 Both M.I.S.O.N. and M.I.G.O.N.E. surgeries are minimally invasive, performed using HD cameras, and are generally performed as outpatient procedures.